 An independent investigator will carry out the steps in stage 2 (set out in section above).
-They will be appointed by the Trust and will write a formal response at the end of their investigation.
+They will be appointed by the Trust and will write a formal response at the end of their investigation, which will be presented to the Chair of the Board.

-7.3 Stage 3: Directors
+Stage 3: Directors